chainer/chainerrl/examples/atari/a3c/README.md

 To view the full list of options, either view the code or run the example with the `--help` option.

 ## Results
 These results reflect ChainerRL  `v0.6.0`.
 The ChainerRL score currently consists of a single run.
-The reported results from the IQN paper are also from a single run.
-We use the same evaluation protocol used in the IQN paper.
+The reported results are compared against the scores from the [Noisy Networks Paper](https://arxiv.org/pdf/1706.10295.pdf)

+We aim to follow the original paper's evaluation protocol as closely as possible.

 | Game        | ChainerRL Score           | Reported Scores |
 | ------------- |:-------------:|:-------------:|